learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

 **However, having YAML as free text within an annotation could lead to errors and confusion.**

+It's hard to get the formatting right in normal YAML, let alone as a string inside more YAML.

 If you wish to apply rate limiting to your API, this is what it looks like in Ambassador:

 ```yaml|highlight=5-11|title=service.yaml